-The following graph sets forth the historical performance of the RTY based on the daily historical closing values from September 24, 2012 through September 23, 2022.
-We obtained the closing values below from the Bloomberg Professional® service.
-We have not undertaken any independent review of, or made any due diligence inquiry with respect to, the information obtained from the Bloomberg Professional® service.
+The graph below is based on the closing levels of the RTY for each day in the period December 12, 2012 to December 12, 2022.
+We obtained the closing values below from the Bloomberg.
+We have not undertaken any independent review of, or made any due diligence inquiry with respect to, the information obtained from the Bloomberg.
+The historical performance of the underlying should not be taken as an indication of its future performance, and no assurance can be given as to the level of the underlying at any time, including on the determination dates.